 What if you don’t have an optical drive?
 You can usually reinstall the operating system from a thumb drive, external hard drive, or other storage methods.
 For Windows, you’ll need another PC to download the operating system from Microsoft.
 Once you begin the installation, Windows will refer to the license key embedded in your laptop’s motherboard.

 If you have a different version of Windows, you can use BurnAware Free to make a boot disc from your existing Windows disk.
 You can use the same software to turn a drive cloning software disc into a bootable thumb drive file.

-Those who cloned their drive typically don’t need to do anything extra — just boot and go.
-However, you may see an interface to finalize the clone, making it bootable for your PC.
+Those who cloned their drive don’t need to do anything extra.
+The final step is to boot and go.
+However, you may see an interface to finalize the clone.
+This step makes it bootable for your PC.

 Lastly, let’s look at the drivers.
 Although your new hard drive shouldn’t necessitate another driver installation, it might include a software disc to make drive management simpler.
 However, some drives won’t include this disc, especially if you bought a bare drive.
 Luckily, it’s easy to download the software by visiting the manufacturer’s support page.